Walter Anton Berger

 "I never thought of records, I just liked to hit." - Wally Berger

 Wally Berger was a major star in the 1930s.
-He set the record for the most home runs by a rookie (since surpassed).
-His lifetime Adjusted OPS puts him in the top 100 of all time (tied with Will Clark and King Kelly and one point below Reggie Jackson).
+He set the record for the most home runs by a rookie (since surpassed) when he hit 38 for the Boston Braves in 1930.
+It took him just 51 games to reach 20 home runs, which was also a major league record until tied by Gary Sanchez in 2016, and then surpassed the following season by Cody Bellinger, who hit both his 20th and 21st homers in his 51st game in 2017.
+Berger's lifetime Adjusted OPS puts him in the top 100 of all time (tied with Will Clark and King Kelly and one point below Reggie Jackson).

 He returned to California in 1950, where he worked for the Northrop Corporation until his retirement in 1975.
 He died at age 83 of a stroke.